Learn how to enlarge your upper chest with these tips

 In addition, take advantage of this second weekly training to change some variables in relation to the other training.
-Less rest times between sets.
+Fewer downtime rest between sets.
 More rest time between sets.
 More repetitions.
-Less repetitions.
+Fewer repetitions.
 Different exercises.

 Puts chest training after a day of rest

-After a rest day you are cooler and with your batteries charged to have the best possible workout.
+After a rest day you are cooler and your batteries are charged to have the best workout possible.

 If you really want to prioritize your chest, there is nothing like planning your workouts so that your chest training is after a day of rest.